mercadopago/devsite-docs/guides/plugins/woocommerce/integration.en.md

 ## Configure notification email

-Having selected the **Checkout Transparente** to receive payments from your store, it is important to configure the sending of emails that will notify the user of their transactions.
-See below how to customize the sending of the **transactional email** in the WooCommerce management panel.
+Having selected **Checkout API** to receive payments from your store, it is important to configure the email notifications that will notify the user of their transactions.
+See below how to customize  **transactional email** notifications in the WooCommerce management panel.

 1. Access the WordPress **Panel**.
 2. In the left side column, click **WooCommerce > Settings**.